Section 1 – OfficeTorque Standard Terms & Conditions

 4.11 You are responsible for ensuring you have appropriate user access to the Services, which requires suitable computer infrastructure, up to date Internet browsers, and adequate Internet services.

-4.12 Subject to Clauses 4.5 and 4.6 above, the Company acknowledges that all Client and Client customer data that the Company gets access to in providing the Services belongs to Client, and must be kept securely by the Company against unauthorized copying, access, loss, use or disclosure.
+4.12 Subject to Clauses 4.5 and 4.6 above, the Company acknowledges that all Client and Client customer data that the Company gets access to in providing the Services belongs to Client, and must be kept securely by the Company against unauthorised copying, access, loss, use or disclosure.
 Subject to clause 18.7, the Company must not use that data other than in providing the Services under this Agreement.
-The Company must not disclose such data without the permission of Client, and must advise the Client immediately on becoming aware of any actual, suspected or threatened unauthorized copying, access, loss, use or disclosure of such data.
+The Company must not disclose such data without the permission of Client, and must advise the Client immediately on becoming aware of any actual, suspected or threatened unauthorised copying, access, loss, use or disclosure of such data.
 Within 7 days of termination of this Agreement, Company must return all copies of such data to Client, and Company must not retain any copies of such data.
 Client may conduct an audit of Company’s systems and records at any time to assess compliance with this clause.
 (Refer Data Security and Privacy Policies for further details)

 5. PAYMENT & CONTRACT TERMS